alexkalom/E-Commerce/README.md

 # E-Commerce

 ## Description
-E-Commerce is a web application for online shopping, which uses the Meteor Framework.
+E-Commerce is an online store, which uses the Meteor Framework.
 This application was created for melimelitini.com

 ## Installation